tevon4613/ffxi/whm-guide.md

 There are five WHM job abilities you should care about:

 * [Afflatus Solace](https://www.bg-wiki.com/ffxi/Afflatus_Solace) should be your default option.
-Make sure it's active before you start fights.
-This job ability applies cureskin when you use a Cure spell, and this is your primary tool for mitigating damage.
+Make sure Solace is active before you start fights.
+This job ability applies cureskin when you use a Cure spell, and is a critical tool for mitigating tank damage over time.
 Cureskin will not occur if your target is already at full health.
-* [Afflatus Misery](https://www.bg-wiki.com/ffxi/Afflatus_Misery) is mostly useful until if and when you get a Yagrush.
-While Misery is active, you can use Esuna to remove debuffs from your entire group if you also have the same debuff.
+* [Afflatus Misery](https://www.bg-wiki.com/ffxi/Afflatus_Misery) is essential for rapidly removing debuffs.
+While Misery is active, you can use Esuna to remove debuffs from your entire group when you also have the same debuffs on yourself.
 This is especially useful for Amnesia, as well as fights where a monster uses multiple debuffs at the same time.
 For example, you should switch to Misery just before fighting RDM and BLU monsters in Dynamis, because these monsters tend to debuff your entire party rapidly.
-But when you're done fighting those monsters, switch back to Solace.
+Switch back to Solace when you no longer need Misery.
 * [Devotion](https://www.bg-wiki.com/ffxi/Devotion) helps your tanks (and less often, other mage jobs) avoid downtime by restoring their MP.
-Remember to heal yourself after you use it, though.
+Remember to heal yourself after you use it.
 * [Sacrosanctity](https://www.bg-wiki.com/ffxi/Sacrosanctity) helps prevent deaths from monsters' Mijin Gakure, Astral Flow, and other major damage abilities.
+The buff is removed by the next magic damage hit, even if that damage would have been -1 HP from Ice Spikes, so time your use carefully.
 * Use [Asylum](https://www.bg-wiki.com/ffxi/Asylum) for bosses that have nasty debuffs.
-It only lasts 30 seconds, though.
+It only lasts 30 seconds.

 And three WHM job abilities that are still useful, but less so:

-* [Divine Seal](https://www.bg-wiki.com/ffxi/Divine_Seal) can double a heal or (like Accession) turn a status removal spell into an area effect.
-However, being able to heal big numbers is rarely an issue after you get 40-50 cure potency, and Accession is almost always available.
+* [Divine Seal](https://www.bg-wiki.com/ffxi/Divine_Seal) can double a heal or, like Accession, turn a status removal spell into an area effect.
+However, being able to heal big numbers is rarely needed after you reach 40+ Cure Potency, and Accession is almost always available.
 * [Divine Caress](https://www.bg-wiki.com/ffxi/Divine_Caress) can prevent a monster from reapplying a debuff after you remove it.
 In practice, most boss monsters have high enough magic accuracy that they reapply it anyway.
 Consider using it for nastier debuffs, like Petrification.
 * Save [Benediction](https://www.bg-wiki.com/ffxi/Benediction) for when you are completely out of MP, or when your party has a lot of debuffs that need _immediate_ removal.